 Can we still believe in Romans 8:28?
 Yes, we can.
 But we need a long-term perspective.

 Once again, that’s not necessarily the biblical viewpoint.
 In this case we don’t have to wonder what Paul means.
-He defines it for us in the very next verse: “For those God foreknew he also predestined to be conformed to the likeness of his Son” (8:29).
-That makes it very clear.
+He defines it for us in the very next verse—"For those God foreknew he also predestined to be conformed to the likeness of his Son.”
+(8:29) That makes it very clear.
 God has predestined you and me to a certain end.
 That certain end is the “good” of Romans 8:28.
-It is that we might be conformed to the likeness of Jesus Christ.
+That certain end is that we might be conformed to the likeness of Jesus Christ.

 I walked a mile with Pleasure,